Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Related Work

+There are two main categories for existing UDA methods on person re-ID, domain translation-based methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance,8931652,tang2020cgan,huang2019sbsgan} and pseudo-label-based methods \cite{fan2018unsupervised,zhang2019self,yang2019selfsimilarity,ge2020mutual,8713423}.
+This paper focuses on improving the former one, since we argue that the domain translation is effective to properly exploit the valuable source-domain images and their ground-truth identities, but existing works did not provide enough regularizations on the translation process.
+Note that two kinds of methods are complementary to each other and can promote each other to achieve optimal performance.

-\paragraph{Domain translation-based UDA methods for person re-ID.}
+\subsubsection{\textbf{Domain translation-based UDA methods for person re-ID}}

-Domain translation-based methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance} aimed at fine-tuning the target-domain re-ID model with source-to-target translated images and their ground-truth identities.
-In order to preserve the original identities of the translated images, ID-based regularizations were adopted on either pixel level \cite{wei2018person} or feature level \cite{deng2018image,deng2018similarity,chen2019instance} via the contrastive loss \cite{deng2018image} or classification loss \cite{deng2018similarity,chen2019instance}.
-However, we found that they are too weak to properly maintain the original inter-sample relations and distributions of source-domain data during translation, which are critical for generating informative training samples.
+Domain translation-based methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance,tang2020cgan,huang2019sbsgan} aimed at fine-tuning the target-domain re-ID model with source-to-target translated images and their ground-truth identities.
+In order to preserve the original identities of the translated images, ID-based regularizations were adopted on either pixel level \cite{wei2018person,huang2019sbsgan} or feature level \cite{deng2018image,deng2018similarity,chen2019instance,tang2020cgan} via the contrastive loss \cite{deng2018image}, classification loss \cite{deng2018similarity,chen2019instance,zou2020joint} or triplet loss \cite{tang2020cgan}.
+Specifically, PTGAN \cite{wei2018person} {and SBSGAN \cite{huang2019sbsgan}} imposed pixel-level constraints on maintaining the color consistency during the domain translation.
+SPGAN \cite{deng2018image} {and CGAN-TM \cite{tang2020cgan}} further maximized the feature-level similarities between translated images and the original ones.

+Although the existing ID-based regularizations can somewhat preserve the original person appearance and the inter-identity images can be separated after translation, they are too weak to properly maintain the original inter-sample relations and distributions of source-domain data during translation.
+We argue that maintaining the inter-sample relations and the original distributions are critical for preserving the knowledge from the source domain and generating informative training samples, but unfortunately, ignored by existing works \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance,huang2019sbsgan,tang2020cgan}.

-\paragraph{Pseudo-label-based UDA methods for person re-ID.}
+\subsubsection{\textbf{Pseudo-label-based UDA methods for person re-ID}}